 Label clarity

-Both should be checked for dog suitability, weight-based serving directions, source, storage, and omega-3 content.
+Both should be checked for dog suitability, weight-based serving directions, source, storage, and Omega-3 content.

 Use case